 Namibia’s Marine Resources Act (2000) was drafted to provide for the conservation of the marine ecosystem and the responsible utilization, conservation, protection and promotion of marine resources on a sustainable basis; for that purpose to provide for the exercise of control over marine resources; and to provide for matters connected therewith.
-Through this act the Ministry of Fisheries and Marine Resources has been mandated to sustainably manage the living aquatic resources and promote the aqua- and mariculture sector. where to buy hemp oil for cancer
+Through this act the Ministry of Fisheries and Marine Resources has been mandated to sustainably manage the living aquatic resources and promote the aqua- and mariculture sector. view post

 Thus since independence in 1990 the Namibian Government has taken commendable steps to rebuild commercial fish stocks that were depleted, promote maximum participation of Namibians in the fishing industry, and increase accrued benefits to the local and national economy from the industry.